Who I am

 Personal

-I used to run competitively for Club Northwest.
-These days, I prefer Judo.
+I used to run competitively for Club Northwest, and I also used to play Judo (hopefully one day again).

 I have a preference for they/them pronouns, but any pronouns are OK.
 I am openly bisexual, and always happy to talk to LGBTQ students.
 I was the writer and interviewer behind The Identity Function, a blog interview series about LGBTQ computer science researchers.